timotr/harjutused/andmebaasid/README.md

-Interactive book that will teach SQL with real data: https://selectstarsql.com/
+Interactive book that will teach SQL with real data.
+It's needs more focus and thinking than asking ChatGPT to solve your problems, but you might get deeper understanding of SQL. https://selectstarsql.com/